node-ecosystem/universal-autorouter/README.md

 # universal-autoloader

-Universal plugin to load   that autoloads all routes in a directory.
+Universal plugin, that use the _file system_ scan, to load in a server all routes in a directory.

 Inspired by [elysia-autoload](https://github.com/kravetsone/elysia-autoload).